Tams03/CS-Projects/LiveTextTranslator/README.md

 - Streamlit for interactive demo
 - Hugging Face Transformers, NLLB-200
 - Firebase for storage and logging
-> **Note:** NLLB-200 (No Language Left Behind) is a transformer-based model developed by Meta/Facebook, capable of translating between 200 languages with high accuracy, even for low-resource languages.
+> **Note:** NLLB-200 (No Language Left Behind) is a transformer-based model developed by Meta/Facebook, capable of translating between 200 languages with high accuracy, even for low-resource languages

 ---